DamianRichardson1021/Crystals/README.md

 Crystal Collector is a web application that allows users to play a game where they gain points by clicking different crystals.
 The goal is to match the presented score exactly without going over.
-All aspects of this application were done by Zachary Saltzman.

 Technologies Used: HTML, CSS, Javascript, Bootstrap, jQuery

 Description: